CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

     ...
     No potential conflict found for file /path/to/example_app_outfile

-When potential conflicts exists, the conflict detector prints a list of each conflicting pair.
+When potential conflicts exist, the conflict detector prints a list of each conflicting pair.
 For each operation within a pair, the output contains the process rank, sequence ID, offset the conflict occurred at, number of bytes affected by the operation, and whether the operation was a write or a read.